-Regulation SE-3: Requirement of Audited Accounts
+Regulation SE R-3: Requirement of Audited Accounts

-Banks/DFIs are not required to obtain copy of audited accounts in case of lending to the Small Enterprises.
-However, banks/DFIs may ask the borrower to submit financial accounts in some form, signed by the borrower, to help banks/DFIs assess SEs cash flows or carry out counter verification etc.
+Banks & DFIs are not required to obtain copy of audited accounts in case of lending to the small enterprises for exposure upto Rs 15 million.
+However, in such cases, banks & DFIs may ask the borrower to submit financial accounts in some form, signed by the borrower, to help banks & DFIs assess SEs' cash flows or carry out counter verification etc.